 This vegan creation is the more sophisticated version of a regular chocolate bar.
 Since it’s not overly processed, you can still enjoy the actual benefits of the ingredients.
 It’s definitely the chocolate recipe you don’t want to miss trying out for Halloween.

 5. Dark Chocolate Coconut Ghosts

 Ghosts aren’t always scary.
 Sometimes, they’re small, cute, sweet, and good for you, as you can see in these adorable Halloween treats.
-In this Feasting On Fruit recipe, you’ll know just how awesome dark chocolate and coconut are together.
+In this Feasting On Fruit recipe, you’ll know just how excellent dark chocolate and coconut are together.

 6. Easy Strawberry Ghosts

 When you want healthy and fruity Halloween treats, you make white chocolate strawberry ghosts!
 You only need to prepare five ingredients for this Love from the Oven recipe.
-It’s an easy fruit dessert you can certainly whip up easily for your friends and family.
+It’s an easy fruit dessert; you can certainly whip up easily for your friends and family.